qwiklabs-org/horizon-sdv/workloads/android/pipelines/builds/gerrit/README.md

 Currently it is designed to run a base set of builds that can be used to verify the change, together with a basic CTS test run.

-It currently supports the following branches:
+It supports the following branches:

 -   `android-14.0.0_r30`
 -   `android-14.0.0_r74`